-Your portable Great Lake Spa® cabinet has been manufactured with either Western Red Cedar or Northern Michigan White Cedar.
+Your portable Great Lakes Spa® cabinet has been manufactured with Northern Michigan White Cedar.
 Your cabinet has been water-sealed at the factory and is able to withstand the elements in an outdoor setting.
 The cedar will naturally weather over time, especially when located outdoors, and this is the preferred look of many spa buyers.